Bike Lanes in Lima

 Bicycles have existed since the invention of the wheel.
 Alright well, not quite that long.
 The first actual verifiable claim for a practically used bicycle belongs to a German man named Baron Karl von Drais who invented it in the year 1817.
 The bicycle has since accompanied man in his evolution.
 The bike has had many transformations to its structure, but never varied from its original concept.

 So Just How Many Bike Lanes Are There In Lima?

 Just how many bike lanes are there?
 The answer is uncertain and hard to find, despite our best efforts.
 Estimates show that there were at least 100km of bike lanes back in 2016, and that district governments pledged to more than double that count by 2018.

-A 2019 article claimed that there were 214km of bicycle-only paved areas in 2019, with plans to add another 147km.
+A 2019 article claimed that there were 214km of bicycle-only paved areas in 2019, with plans to add another 147km

 Plans for Expansion

-The aforementioned plans for expansion cover a significant portion of Lima.
+There are plans for expansion cover a significant portion of Lima.
 29 districts have pledged to add to their existing total.
 Many districts are trying to connect their scattered lanes or link to neighboring districts’ networks.

 You can see a map of the existing network here.
 As you can see, it’s a very fragmented and random labyrinth of lines that seem to have no central organization.
 But there’s hope that it will all coalesce into a functional system.

 So, could you ride a bike to work with the present infrastructure?
 The answer is that yes, you probably could.
 But you’ll need to consider a few variables first.

 Bicycles are the most civilized means of transport of all.
 Bikes do not pollute, they take up very little space and contribute to our health.
 Using them in Lima means less air pollution, less traffic accidents and safer streets for pedestrians overall.
 The bicycle for many Limenos is an indispensable tool to carry out work or to move from one place to another.